 Overview

 The SmartSpines project is an Advanced Transportation and Congestion Management Technologies Deployment FHWA grant award to modernize traffic signals by utilizing advanced transportation technologies to improve safety, efficiency, system performance, and infrastructure return on investment.
-This grant award combines federal, city and state funding to produce a generational $28.8M investment in 135 traffic signals located in the City of Pittsburgh.
+This grant award combines federal, city, and state funding to produce a generational $28.8M investment in 135 traffic signals throughout the City of Pittsburgh.

 SmartSpines improvements are broadly divided into three categories: